What Is The Deal With Bioidentical Hormones

 Let’s dig into these terms a bit more.
 Any progesterone product is by definition bio-identical.
 My patients often tell us that they don’t want “synthetic hormones” and prefer something “natural.”
 Unfortunately, these terms are really marketing terms with no real meaning.
 All hormones including bio-identical hormones are synthetic; that is they are made in a lab to look exactly like human hormones.
 Some come from a plant source, hence the term “natural” that may be used in their advertising, but they are not taken out of the ground and put in a bottle; they are synthesized in a lab to be made useful to humans.
 The only truly “natural” human hormones would be taken out of one human and used in another, which is luckily not the source of any hormones used for menopausal relief!
 Bio-identical hormones (estradiol, progesterone, and testosterone) are available from specialty pharmacies called compounding pharmacies that mix hormones to various specifications, and estradiol and progesterone are also now available from all regular pharmacies like Walgreens and CVS.
 Estradiol and testosterone are also available in sub-cutaneous pellet form.

 Estradiol and progesterone are available under a variety of brand names from regular commercial pharmacies, and I use both commercial and compounding pharmacies according to patient preference.
 Hormone pellets are also a great option.
-A frequent misconception is that before one can take bioidentical hormones a lot of expensive lab testing is necessary to establish the correct dose and that those levels must be followed regularly.
-In fact, levels of estrogen, testosterone and progesterone can generally be evaluated as accurately by listening to the patient’s history as by lab testing.
-We rarely measure hormone levels to follow dosing.
 We listen to the patient and dose accordingly using data from thousands of other patients in the past.
 It’s useful to check hormonal labs at baseline to make sure that we know where we are starting, but rarely do you need a regular blood test to follow hormone levels- your symptoms will usually tell us what is going on.

 I always prescribe bio-identical hormones (estradiol, progesterone, and testosterone) to treat menopause symptoms if hormone therapy is indicated, and believe that hormone replacement is a great option for reducing menopause symptoms in many women.
 But using a compounding pharmacy is an option, not a necessity, and beware of expensive lab tests that may be profitable to the provider ordering the test, and of terms like “natural” which suggest that a product is better or safer.
 The lab we use in our office is in-network with all major insurance.